Renting a car and driving in Cozumel is pretty easy…until you can’t find a gas station or you get pulled over.

 Here are some quick conversions to use as guidelines when behind the wheel:

 |80||50||Slow down.
 Cozumel’s MAX speed limit is 80 Km/H!|

-There’s also a good amount of wildlife on Cozumel, especially in areas where there are not a lot of humans.
+There’s also a good amount of wildlife all over the island, especially in areas where there are not a lot of humans.

-So that wide open road along the Cozumel shoreline, or through the tree-lined stretch of highway could produce a deer, raccoon, blue crabs (in season…), or even the odd crocodile.
+So that wide open road along the shoreline, or through the tree-lined stretch of highway, could easily produce a deer, raccoon, blue crab (in season…), or even the odd crocodile.

 Don’t take any chances and push your welcome – or your ability to seek help (or understand what you’re being stopped for) in Spanish.